Research improves our understanding of health and disease, it is vital to improving patient care and outcomes.

 We are research active in several clinical areas delivering a range of different projects from clinical trials of new drugs or interventions to studies involving questionnaires and data collection.
 Some research is simply collecting information about diseases, some people help us by telling us their opinion or experience and some people are involved in creating and testing new products.
 There are many ways to be involved.
 If you would like to discuss opportunities to get involved with research please contact a member of the team.

 To find out more about research in the UK please click here

-Getting involved in research makes a difference, visit the links below to hear real life stories from research participants:
+Getting involved in research makes a difference, click here to hear real life stories from research participants.

-This leaflet explains how health research uses information from patients.
-If you are asked to take part in research, you can ask what will happen in the study.
+The below links explain how health research uses information from patients.
+If you are asked to take part in research, you can ask what will happen in the study:

 Carly Brown, Lead Research Nurse